avnet-iotconnect/iotc-azurertos-stm32-u5/README.md

 ![Board Image](IoTConnect/docs/media/top-90.png)

-Depending on if you are looking to evaluate this board with IoTConnect or develop, you should use one of the following guides:
+Depending on if you are looking to evaluate this board with IoTConnect or develop firmware for this board, you should use one of the following guides:
 * [QuickStart Guide](IoTConnect/docs/QUICKSTART.md)
 * [Developer Guide](IoTConnect/docs/DEVELOPER_GUIDE.md)